CosmicScale/PSBBN-Definitive-English-Patch/README.md

 4. Ensure the network/HDD adapter and drive are securely connected to the console
 5. If using a SATA mod, make sure it has been installed correctly
 6. Re-run the [Game Installer](#game-and-app-installer) and select the alternative game launcher ([OPL](#open-ps2-loader-opl)/[Neutrino](#neutrino-and-nhddl))
-7. Connect the PS2 HDD/SSD directly to your PC using an internal SATA connection or a different USB adapter, then reinstall [PSBBN](#install-psbbn-and-hosdmenu) or [HOSDMenu](#install-hosdmenu-only)
+7. Connect the PS2 HDD/SSD directly to your PC using an internal SATA connection or use a different USB adapter, then reinstall [PSBBN](#install-psbbn-and-hosdmenu) or [HOSDMenu](#install-hosdmenu-only)
 8. Try using a different HDD/SSD and then reinstall [PSBBN](#install-psbbn-and-hosdmenu) or [HOSDMenu](#install-hosdmenu-only)
 9. Try using a different IDE converter/SATA mod on your console
 10. Try a different PS2 console